rawalkhirodkar/egohumans/assets/COCO_IMAGE.md

 ## Concatenating multiple sub-sequence annotations into a single COCO file

-- We combine annotations from multiple subsequences into single json files for each of use.
+- We combine annotations from multiple subsequences into single json files for ease of use.
 - Please use the provided annotation concatenation script under ```./scripts/benchmarks/create_image_benchmarks/1_concatenate_coco_image_format.sh```
 - Modify the variable ```$SEQUENCE_ROOT_DIR``` to point to the absolute path to the data.
 - Modify the variable ```SAVE_BIG_SEQUENCE_NAME``` to be a ```:``` separated list of all the big sequences you wish to concatenate.